andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 Well, now that you mention it, "based entirely on walking" feels right in my wheelhouse, hell I walk every day.
-Plus, "This Land Is Your Land" slides right into a cozy pair of and cowboy boots and blue jeans hanging in the closet of my Oklahoma pride.
+Plus, "This Land Is Your Land" slides right into a cozy pair of cowboy boots and blue jeans hanging in the closet of my Oklahoma pride.
 My childhood home sits just up the road a piece from the Woody Guthrie Center, which itself is located a mere 60 miles Northeast of Woodrow Wilson Guthrie's hometown of Okemah.
 How 'bout that lil deal?